Stolen Kisses (1929 film)

-Premise
+Plot

 H.A.
-Lambert Sr. (Claude Gillingwater), a crusty and short-tempered publisher of the Detroit Public Ledger, is in a foul mood over the summer heat and the fact that his son, Hal (Hallam Cooley), one of the paper's editors, has been spending his time golfing with his wife May (May McAvoy) instead of working.
+Lambert Sr., a crusty and short-tempered publisher of the Detroit Public Ledger, is in a foul mood over the summer heat and the fact that his son, Hal, one of the paper's editors, has been spending his time golfing with his wife May instead of working.
 The elder Lambert's long-standing frustration is compounded by the fact that Hal and May have been married for three years without producing a grandchild.

-Attempting to smooth things over, Hal invites his father and the old man's secretary Hoyt (Arthur Hoyt) to dinner.
+Attempting to smooth things over, Hal invites his father and the old man's secretary Hoyt to dinner.
 But when they arrive, May is out at a bridge luncheon, further infuriating Lambert Sr. While searching for a shirt, Hal finds a bundle of baby clothes and joyfully concludes that May must be pregnant.
 Delighted, Lambert Sr. rushes with Hal to inform May.
 The hostess at the bridge party spreads the news, but May, bewildered, reveals that the clothes were a gift for a neighbor's baby.
 Mortified, she insists on taking a trip to escape the gossip.

 The group—including Hal, May, Lambert Sr., and Hoyt—head to Paris.
-Their first outing is to the Folies Bergère, where they unexpectedly encounter May's old acquaintance Jack Harding (Reed Howes), now a Parisian divorce specialist.
-During the show, a dancer named Fanchon (Edna Murphy) calls for audience volunteers.
+Their first outing is to the Folies Bergère, where they unexpectedly encounter May's old acquaintance Jack Harding, now a Parisian divorce specialist.
+During the show, a dancer named Fanchon calls for audience volunteers.
 Hal and his father are dragged onstage by chorus girls, forced into silly antics, and Hal ultimately wins—receiving a long series of passionate kisses from Fanchon.
 May is disgusted; Jack is pleased.

 Still yearning for a grandchild, Lambert Sr. hires Jack to help rekindle Hal and May's romance.
 Jack decides to spark their jealousy.
 He tricks Hal into visiting Fanchon's apartment, where she confesses to being smitten with him since their kiss and performs a seductive dance.
 Drinks follow.